 The default user is "admin".
-Changes to the default user "admin" are allowed and may be deleted.
+Changes to the default user "admin" are allowed.
+However, the "admin" user may not be deleted.
 Users displayed on the Admin Settings panel are for local authentication only, not used for TACACS.

 1. Select Users + to create a new user.